WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/2-style-and-tone.md

 - Brief and concise sentences.
 - Using second person by keeping emphasis on the reader (such as *You*).
 - Using conditional phrases.
-- Defining technical terms, jargon and abbreviations.
+- Defining technical terms, jargon, and abbreviations.